 - Shipping involves the tasks of packaging, marking, weighing, and loading goods for shipment.

 Workers receive orders from retailers.
-So, these orders have to be accepted, information gathered and indicated within WMS.
+So, these orders have to be accepted, information gathered, and indicated within WMS.
 Order is fulfilled through a process of finding it among thousands of boxes and packages.
 And then through picking and packing, shipment, and recording delivery.
 All these operations come with electronic documents, barcode scanning, using a desktop to update inventory status in the warehouse, etc.

 What does WMS mean?
-Nowadays warehouse management systems perform not only basic functions of organizing and managing operations above.
+Nowadays warehouse management systems perform not only the basic functions of organizing and managing operations above.
 Yet, they also accomplish a lot more functions that help business executives conduct processes transparently and effectively.
 Additionally, we often need WMS to establish better security and privacy in supply chain management as they deal with filling documents and data share and storage.

 Key Features of Warehouse Management System